thutt/build-tool-comparator/README.md

 - Bazel places all build output into four directories one level above the root directory of your sources.
 - By default, these four build directories are symlinked to ~/.cache/bazel.

+## Ninja

+Ninja is a build system created by Google.
+It is similar to Make, but nearly all the useful features of Make have been removed in an effort to make it fast.

+### Pros

+- Genuinely fast for many projects.
+- Made by Google.

+### Cons

+- Made by Google.
+- Syntax not suited to manual creation.
+- Ninja files usually created by one of a coterie of preprocessors, each accepting a different domain specific language (DSL).
+- Insignificantly faster than Make.

 # Informational Results